AnjaliDeviMehra/project-management/README.md

 ## Overview

-What is your app?
-Brief description in a couple of sentences.
-:- The project management app will enhance team collaboration, streamline task tracking, and optimize project workflows through intuitive design and robust features, ultimately increasing project efficiency and success rates. "
+The project management app streamlines task tracking, and optimize project workflows through intuitive design and robust features, ultimately increasing project efficiency and success rates.

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.
-:- A Project Management app is needed to help teams organize their project progress tracking and task allocation.
+A Project Management app is needed to help teams organize their project progress tracking and task allocation.
 Centralizing task management improves efficiency, enhances team coordination, and ensures the project stays on track and is completed before the deadline.

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.
-:- This application will be used by project managers and team members to keep track of their ongoing projects.
+This application will be used by project managers and team members to keep track of their ongoing projects.

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.
-:-This app will include the following functionality
+This app includes the following functionality

 1. Login
 2. Signup
-3. Project creation
+3. Add, view, update, delete projects
-4. create and assign a task
+4. Add, view, update, delete task
-5. Display tasks
-6. Updating the status of an ongoing task
+5. Updating the status of an ongoing task using kanban board

 ### Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.

 1. React
 2. React Router